Kekkodf/DP-MedAnalysis/README.md

 ### H2 - Post Summer School Project

+`Folder: second presentation`

 - Linear, non-linear regression model or supervised Machine Learning algorithm
 - Unsupervised Machine Learning algorithm
 - DOE analysis

 ## Project description - Differential Privacy and Medical Analysis

+`Folder: project`

+In the project, we aim to analyze the impact of the application of Differential Privacy (DP) on a medical dataset and perform classifications, clustering and other statistical analysis on the data.
+In the `project` folder, the slides of the presentations are reported.